ortelius/emporous-go/README.md

 ### User Workflow

 1. Create a directory with artifacts to publish to a registry as an OCI artifact.
 If the files reference each other, the client will replace the in-content linked files with the content address.
+   > WARNING: Currently, only JSON is supported for link replacement.
 2. Use the `client build` command to create the output workspace with the rendered content.
-If the files in the workspace do not contain links to each other, skip to this step.
+If the files in the workspace do not contain links to each other, skip this step.
 3. Use the `client push` command to publish the workspace to a registry as an OCI artifact.
 ### Template content in a directory without pushing
 ```